emqx/mqtt-jmeter/README.md

 This section includes basic connection settings.

-- **Server name or IP**: The server install with MQTT server, it can be either IP address or server name.
+- **Server name or IP**: The MQTT target to be tested.
+It can be either IP address or server name.
 The default value is 127.0.0.1. **DO NOT** add protocol (e.g. tcp:// or ssl://) before server name or IP address!

-- **Port number**: The port that opens by MQTT server, the default value is 1883 for TCP protocol, and normally 8883 for SSL protocol.
+- **Port number**: The port opened by MQTT server.
+Typically 1883 is for TCP protocol, and 8883 for SSL protocol.

 - **MQTT version**: The MQTT version, default is 3.1, and another option is 3.1.1.
-Sometimes the version is probably required for establish connection to [Azure IoTHub](https://github.com/emqtt/mqtt-jmeter/issues/21).
+Sometimes we found version 3.1.1 is required to  establish connection to [Azure IoTHub](https://github.com/emqtt/mqtt-jmeter/issues/21).

 - **Timeout(s)**: The connection timeout seconds while connecting to MQTT server.
 The default is 10 seconds.

 ### MQTT Protocol

-The sampler supports for 2 protocols, TCP and SSL.
-For the SSL protocol, it includes normal SSL and dual SSL authentication.
+The sampler supports 2 protocols, TCP and SSL.
+For SSL protocol, it includes normal SSL and dual SSL authentication.

-If **'Dual SSL authentication'** is checked, please follow 'Certification files for SSL/TLS connections' at end of this doc to set the client SSL configuration.
+If **'Dual SSL authentication'** is checked, please follow 'Certification files for SSL/TLS connections' at end of this doc to set the client SSL configuration properly.

 ![protocol_setting](screenshots/protocol_setting.png)